olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Constituency.

 The Student Government serves and acts as the voice of the Student Body of the College.
-The Student Body is defined as all currently enrolled students of the College who plan to graduate from Olin College.
+The Student Body is defined as all currently enrolled students of Olin College.
 At times when the Student Government, its members, or its Committees must communicate to the entire Student Body, they email the Student Government Announcements mailing list.

 #### Section 2.
 Meetings.